argonne-lcf/user-guides/docs/theta/data-science-workflows/singularity.md

 The trickiest parts of building containers for ALCF systems is ensuring proper MPI support and GPU driver compatibility.

+## Building your first container

+The easiest way to build a container is from your laptop.
+[First, install Docker.](https://docs.docker.com/get-docker/) Then follow these steps.

+We have an example installation in the [Container](https://github.com/argonne-lcf/GettingStarted/tree/master/DataScience/Containers) directory, which contains an `Dockerfile`.
+This is a container recipe file that we will use to tell Docker how to install our software.

 ## Example `Dockerfile`

-We include example build source code here: [Local Example Source](Local/source).
-This includes an example [Dockerfile](Local/Dockerfile) which we will describe line-by-line below.
+We include example build source code here: [Local Example Source](https://github.com/argonne-lcf/GettingStarted/tree/master/DataScience/Containers/source).
+This includes an example [Dockerfile](https://github.com/argonne-lcf/GettingStarted/blob/master/DataScience/Containers/Dockerfile) which we will describe line-by-line below.

 ```Dockerfile
 FROM ubuntu:20.04